 If you served at RAF Greatworth as a member of Her Majesty's Armed Forces, or worked here in any capacity, at any time, servicing the functions of this RAF base, or are a local resident to the site, or perhaps an occupant of the present day business park, then you are welcome to join the membership and to enjoy the facilities of this website.

-*Hot Spots of this Cold War were:- The Berlin Air Lift, Korean War, the Suez Crisis, Vietnam War and the Cuban Crisis.
+*Hot Spots of this Cold War were:- The Berlin Air Lift, Korean War, the Suez Crisis, Vietnam War and the Cuban Crisis, The Malaysian Emergency and Konfrontasi.
 The slow collapse of the British Empire with the often violent seizing of independance by one time colonial dependencies etc. All of which were underwritten with the nuclear arms race and brinkmanship between East and West.

 **Not much is known about the billeting during the war, only one member has commented on this and he stayed with a family in Helmdon village, to the northeast of the camp.
 All the RAF Personnel at the camp, would have been billeted likewise.
 Not an uncommon arrangement during wartime on new establishments and detachments.

 *** The old concrete bases and counterweights still remain, these are now used to reinforce the hedgerows and fences around the old `aerial farm'.
-Near the accommodation buildings are some concrete bases still in'situ.
+South and close by of the accommodation buildings, are eight concrete bases that were not removed from their place of rest.

 Articles submitted from members are always welcome and can be placed on an individual page in the main site with a title in the top menu.
 A basic wordproccessor such as wordpad is fine.
 Some photos may be inserted for effect too.